Portstewart Golf Club review

 It's the scene that led Jon Rahm to describe Portstewart as 'one of the most beautiful golf courses I have ever seen' en route to his victory at the 2017 Dubai Duty Free Irish Open.
 Furthermore, the Portstewart courses garnered plenty of attention when The 148th Open arrived at the nearby Royal Portrush in 2019.

 It's also a beguiling introduction to a championship layout that has long been considered one of the finest golf courses in Northern Ireland.

-Formed in 1894, Portstewart is home to three courses, including the Old, Riverside and Strand, which has played host to many top amateur events, including the Amateur Championship in 2014 and the British Ladies Amateur Championship the following year.
-Reopened in 1992 following an extensive overhaul by Des Giffin, the tumultuous landscape that now forms the opening holes at this classic links test have elevated the Strand course to must-play status and rightly earn this golfing heavyweight a place as one of the best golf courses in Northern Ireland.
+Formed in 1894, Portstewart is home to three courses, including the Old, Riverside, and Strand, which has played host to many top amateur events, including the Amateur Championship in 2014 and the British Ladies Amateur Championship the following year.
+Reopened in 1992 following an extensive overhaul by Des Giffin, the tumultuous landscape that now forms the opening holes at this classic links test has elevated the Strand course to must-play status and rightly earned this golfing heavyweight a place as one of the best golf courses in Northern Ireland.

 With the enormous dunes over the opening nine giving way to less spectacular terrain on the inward half, there's no doubting that the closing holes by the riverside are somewhat less dramatic.
 If the back nine, played around the periphery of the dune system, mirrored the earlier drama, then Portstewart would surely rival Royal County Down and Royal Portrush as the country's finest offering.

 Senior Golf Vacation Specialist - UK & Ireland

 Senior Golf Vacation Specialist, I help golfers find their ideal golfing getaway